EOSIO/welcome/docs/30_getting-started-guide/10_local-development-environment/10_installing-eosio-binaries.md

 ---
-content_title: Installing Nodeos
+content_title: Install EOSIO Binaries
-link_text: Installing Nodeos
+link_text: Install EOSIO Binaries
 ---

 The installation process will install `nodeos`, `cleos`, and `keosd`, the components required to run and interact with a blockchain.